rncm-prism/prism-samplernn/README.md

 The following is a list of resources providing further information on SampleRNN, and related work:

 - [SampleRNN: An Unconditional End-to-End Neural Audio Generation Model](https://arxiv.org/abs/1612.07837) (the original SampleRNN paper)
-- [Reference implementation](https://github.com/soroushmehr/sampleRNN_ICLR2017) from the authors of the original paper
+- [SampleRNN reference implementation](https://github.com/soroushmehr/sampleRNN_ICLR2017) from the authors of the original paper
 - [Generating Albums with SampleRNN to Imitate Metal, Rock, and Punk Bands](https://arxiv.org/pdf/1811.06633.pdf) (Dadabots)
 - [Generating Music with WaveNet and SampleRNN](https://karlhiner.com/music_generation/wavenet_and_samplernn/)
 - [Recurrent Neural Networks (RNN) with TensorFlow / Keras](https://www.tensorflow.org/guide/keras/rnn#build_a_rnn_model_with_nested_inputoutput)